 What can I expect at BEAM?

-Bridge to Enter Advanced Mathematics 6 (BEAM 6) is a 5-week day-camp focused around mathematics and problem solving.
+The BEAM Discovery program is a 5-week day-camp focused around mathematics and problem solving.
 In addition to the classes, you will also enjoy games, sports, and optional field trips.

 The program is completely free, including all activities, field trips, transportation, and weekday breakfast and lunch.